willf/wordle-solver/README.md

 etc.

-You can write your own Solver but subclassing `Solver`.
+You can write your own Solver by subclassing `Solver`.
 The only required method is `guess`.
 I'm sure you'll write a better solver than I did.
 But I'm spent enough time on this already. :clock1: :vampire: